Russia hosts Hungarian PM amid Ukraine tensions | DW | 01.02.2022

 Fellow EU state Poland will likely be taking note of developments.
 Warsaw and Budapest have been closely aligned in disputes with the EU over rule of law and are both facing potential censure from the bloc.
 But their sentiments diverge when it comes to ties with Moscow, with Poland among Russia's staunchest European critics.

-On the same day as Orban's talks with Putin, close ally Polish Prime Minister Mateusz Morawiecki will be in Kyiv to meet with Western-backed Ukrainian President Volodymyr Zelenskyy.
+On the same day as Orban's talks with Putin, close ally Polish Prime Minister Mateusz Morawiecki has traveled to Kyiv to meet with Western-backed Ukrainian President Volodymyr Zelenskyy.

 Poland last year accused its neighbor and Russian ally Belarus of instigating unrest at its border by encouraging asylum-seekers to try to cross it without Warsaw's blessing.